AKA how to increase the life of your nonstick pans!

 One thing to be prepared for is that unlike a stainless steel or cast iron pan that literally lasts forever, nonstick pans tend to have a much shorter life.

-- For a light, affordably priced, around 1 year for.
+- For a light, affordably priced, around 1-2 years.

 - For a good quality pan with a heavy gauge metal on the base and 2-3 layers of reinforced non-stick, around 3 years.